First health and care awards launched in Nottingham and Nottinghamshire

 The awards are being organised by the integrated care system – NHS partners, local authorities and other local partners – and Nottinghamshire Lieutenancy.

-And one winner will be selected to receive the Lord-Lieutenant’s partnership award.

-Kathy McLean, chairwoman of the Integrated Care Board, said: “This is the first time we are recognising the fantastic work we do as partnerships.
+Kathy McLean, NHS Nottinghamshire Integrated Care Board chairman, said: “This is the first time we are recognising the fantastic work we do as partnerships.

 “We can deliver more co-ordinated and person-centred care which leads to improved outcomes and better experiences for local people.”